-When it comes to college savings, many parents think they can’t save enough to make a difference, they won’t choose a smart investment, or it’ll come down to a choice between paying for college or retirement.
-First things first — take a deep breath.
+When it comes to setting up a child’s college fund, many parents think they can’t save enough to make a difference, they won’t choose a smart investment, or it will come down to a choice between paying for college or retirement.
 It’s not about paying for everything — it’s about saving what you can.
-Next, know that you’re not alone in this.
-There’s a smart way to do it affordably and conveniently with the Michigan Education Savings Program (MESP).
+There is a smart way to save, affordably and conveniently, with the Michigan Education Savings Program (MESP).

-Yes, college tuition costs are far outpacing inflation, and yes this is a big concern for most parents.
-But there’s good news: MESP can pay for these costs.
-If you’ve got $25 and a spare 15 minutes, you could open an account today.
-Since your account can grow tax deferred, you’ll potentially save more over time, so the sooner you start the better.
+College tuition costs are far outpacing inflation, and this is a big concern for most parents.
+But there’s good news: MESP can help pay for these costs.
+If you have $25 and 15 minutes, you could open an account today.
+Since your account can grow tax deferred, you will potentially save more over time, so the sooner you start the better.

 MESP Gives You More Choice